 Here are some of the most popular designs that are still valued by vintage hunters everywhere.
 No matter what your needs, Louis Vuitton has a vintage bag for you!
-Search flea markets in your area, or go online to Vintage Marketplace, Designer Vintage or Vestaire Collective–they’ll all deliver internationally.
+Search flea markets in your area, or go online to Couture Boutique, Designer Vintage or Vestaire Collective–they’ll all deliver internationally.

 The iconic Keepall made its debut in 1924.
 Designed as an overnight stay bag, the Keepall modernized travel luggage and its design features continue to influence weekend bags sold today.
 Features of the Keepall include a leather ID tag, and the bag is available in 3 sizes – 45, 55, 60 (measure in cm).
 The Keepall is a unisex bag, and is often used today as a hardy carry on luggage for aeroplanes.